Declaration in accordance with Section 289a of the German Commercial Code (Handelsgesetzbuch – HGB)

 In principle, Group management approval is required for all key business decisions at the affiliate level.

 Biotest AG is a member of the “Verein Arzneimittel und Kooperation im Gesundheitswesen e.V.”
-(Pharmaceuticals and Cooperation in Healthcare Association) based in Berlin, Germany.
-This voluntary self-regulating organisation was established by German-based pharmaceutical companies to guard against anti-competitive practices and, if necessary, to impose punishments for such practices.
+(AKG = Pharmaceuticals and Cooperation in Healthcare Association) based in Berlin, Germany.
+This voluntary self-regulating organisation was established by German-based pharmaceutical companies to guard against potentially corruptive and anti-competitive practices and, if necessary, to impose punishments for such practices.

-Biotest AG has put in place a compliance system to implement and clearly define a code of behaviour for day-to-day cooperation with business partners and in particular with hospitals, doctors and other medical specialists.
+Biotest AG has put in place a compliance system to implement and specify the requirements under the Code of Conduct for day-to-day cooperation with business partners and in particular with hospitals, doctors and other medical specialists.
 Its particular concern is to combat the risk of corruption in connection with pharmacotherapy.
 Biotest implemented an electronic system to secure that payments to creditors are made in a compliant manner and to archive all data which have to be published in connection with benefits to healthcare professionals and healthcare organisations.
-In accordance with the Transparency Rule of the AKG (§ 28 of the AKG Code), Biotest will for the first time until 30 June 2016 publish on its website all cash-equivalent benefits to health care professionals (HCPs) or health care organisations (HCOs).
+In accordance with the Transparency Rule of the AKG (§ 28 of the AKG Code), Biotest has published on its website all cash-equivalent benefits to health care professionals (HCPs) or health care organisations (HCOs) for the first time until 30 June 2016 and will continue to do so on an annual basis.
 A whistle blower hotline has been established at a law firm.

 The compliance systems were also gradually implemented in Biotest AG’s affiliated companies, whereby national compliance manuals were prepared and updated on the basis of the national code and Biotest AG’s compliance manual.
-Even the Biotest Code of Ethics and Business Conduct is naturally mandatory for the affiliates.
-Where new companies are added to the consolidation group the group-wide compliance rules are introduced in parallel to forming the companies together with a training of the management and the employees and adjusted to national requirements.
+Even the Biotest Code of Ethics and Business Conduct is mandatory for the affiliates.
+Where new companies are added to the consolidation group the group-wide compliance rules are introduced in parallel to forming the companies accompanied by a training of the management as well as the employees and adjusted to national requirements.

 The Biotest Group is committed to regular, open and timely communication with institutional investors and analysts, private shareholders, employees and other stakeholders.